 - Present and justify one’s work for critique;

 - Communicate ideas and opinions about and through cross disciplinary practices and methods;

 - Produce a comprehensive and curated portfolio of visual art, design and interdisciplinary work;

 - Develop a business/professional practice plan that is aligned with goals.

-Students complete the Fine Arts Certificate at their own pace, registering in their required courses according to their own schedule and availability.
+Students complete the certificate at their own pace, registering in their required courses according to their own schedule and availability.
 Courses are offered over evenings and weekends allowing for part-time study.
 Students must complete 468 hours of class-time.
 Courses range in length from 12 to 36 hours.